View More Images

 Total elevation gain: 150m (500ft).

-Day 3 Taneichi - Samurai-hama - Noda
+Day 3 Tanesashi Coast - Samurai-hama - Noda

 After breakfast, a reserved vehicle awaits to transport you to the start of today’s walk at a remote location in a pine forest along the trail.
 The sea can be spied through the trees and soon you reach the waters at Samurai-ishi, a local landmark of giant rock slabs.
 A short diversion from the trail brings you to a tiny picturesque fishing port hemmed in by rocky cliffs.
 The path continues on through more forests, composed mostly of native deciduous trees.
 Every now and then gaps in the foliage open up to spectacular views across the sea.
 At a quiet hamlet high on a cliff a reserved vehicle awaits your arrival.
 But before your onward transfer to your evening accommodation, a visit to a shrine set on a high promontory provides a lovely way to finish today’s walking.
 From here views are afforded back north along the coast you have just navigated.